Zywave/booster/src/_areas/application-framework/components/api-proxy.md

 includedElements: []
 ---

-## General
+## What is Zywave API Proxy?

 Zywave API Proxy defines a keep-alive iframe for easier and more secure client-side communications with the Zywave API proxy.
-It also makes the utilization of all Application Framework components (e.g., `<zywave-analytics>` and `<zywave-shell>`) simpler, enabling you to focus on what matters.
+It also simplifies the utilization of all Application Framework components (e.g., `<zywave-analytics>` and `<zywave-shell>`).

 <docs-spacer></docs-spacer>